Supersymmetry and Quantum Computation

+Thus, circuits of the form of $U_{\cE}$ can be completely removed from such quantum algorithms (see Fig.~\ref{fig:WittenAlgoExactCirc}).

 It is important to note that the algorithm just described provides only an approximation to the (generalized) Witten index and \emph{not} an exact result which, as implied by Theorem~\ref{thmWI}, is intractable even for a quantum computer.
-Indeed, for the trace estimation algorithm to provide an $\cO(1)$ approximation to the trace, an exponential number of measurements is required, which is still the case for the Witten index.
-In addition, the preparation of $\rho_{\cH}$ can be a challenging computational problem.
-We discuss this issue in the hard-core model and provide a resolution in the Appendix. \\
+Indeed, for the trace estimation algorithm to provide an $\cO(1)$ approximation to the trace, an exponential number of measurements is required. \\